Where to Buy Rope

 *DreXrope - $110/Kit- natural, $115/kit dyed.
 Affordable and beautiful jute.

 *Jade Rope - $0.40/ft Synthetic Hemp Looks and feels like the real thing but it's machine washable and can go in the dyer for sanitizing between partners.
 Everyone needs a length of this if they plan on tying crotch ropes.
-Also the only weight rated fiber on this list, so it's perfect and very safe to use as uplines.
+Weight rated fiber perfect and very safe to use as uplines.

 ESINEM Rope - £0.77/m to £0.90/m Synthetic Hemp Also easily washable but not at all soft.
 Great for uplines as it's also weight rated

-*Maui Kink - $0.35/ft Coconut If you're looking for something super sadistic, coconut rope is amazing.
+*KnotNormal - $1.88/m Coconut If you're looking for something super sadistic, coconut rope is amazing.
 So scratchy!